-Acquiring a certificate in paralegal studies is not an employment requisite in New Jersey but many employers seek certificated candidates while some employers require certification ("CP/CLA" and specialization ("ACP").
-Whether you are pursuing a certificate, certification or simply furthering your education, you will find the information below helpful.
+Acquiring a certificate in paralegal studies is not a required prerequisite to employment in New Jersey but many employers seek certificated candidates while some employers require a degree and/or certification ("CP/CLA") and specialization ("ACP").
+Whether you are pursuing a certificate, degree, certification or simply furthering your education, you will find the information below helpful.
 On this page, you will find both American Bar Association approved** and non-approved programs in paralegal studies available in New Jersey.
 There are many paralegal education programs throughout the state and the information listed below should assist you in your search for a program that best fits your needs.

 If you require any additional information about the programs listed below, contact the educational institution directly.

 PANJ is affiliated with the National Association of Legal Assistants (NALA).
 NALA has developed a voluntary certification examination.
 Those who succeed in passing the exam are entitled to use the designation "CP"-Certified Paralegal or "CLA" - Certified Legal Assistant.
 Specialty Examinations in certain practice areas are also available to be taken by those who have attained CLA/CP status and those passing the specialty examination are entitled to use the designation of "ACP" - Advanced Certified Paralegal.
 If you are interested in taking the Certified Paralegal/Legal Assistant exam, please click here.
 The provided link will give you all the information you need about the nationally recognized credential examination administered by NALA.

 PANJ members enjoy discounted certification exam preparation programs from The Paralegal Education Group.